clarkehardy/chroma-lxe/README.md

 3. Right click and select `Invert Selection`
 4. Right click on any of the inverted selection and select `Hide Components`
 5. Click File > Save as > Save as type: STL > Options > Unit: Millimeters > Save all components of an assembly in a single file > OK > Save
+6. Undo `Hide Components`
-6. Repeat steps 2-5 for each part you want to save.
+7. Repeat steps 2-5 for each part you want to save.

 After you have all the STLs you need, you can use the `config_from_stl.py` macro to generate a template detector definition YAML file: